Nitload-NSI/StgSharp/ReadMe.md

 StgSharp will also bew available on different OS platforms, listed in Version History.
 It is needed to be informed that we removed the plan on OS X series and HarmonyOS from recent plans.

 ## Version History *

+A brief introduction to all main versions are listed bellow, for more detailed info, please read our [release blog](https://github.com/Nitload-NSI/StgSharp/blob/main/UpdateBlog.md).

 | Version | Description                                        | Windows    | Linux      | Android    |
 |---------|----------------------------------------------------|------------|------------|------------|